This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding Techniques

-You’ll find three reliable methods to feed your pet snake: dropping food in the cage, using a separate feeding container, or offering prey with tongs.
+You’ll need to choose between three main feeding methods: dropping food directly in your snake’s cage, using a separate feeding container, or offering prey with feeding tongs.

 Cage Feeding Method